 Septic System Suitability

-Water availability and soil suitability for a septic system are significant factors that determine whether a permit for an accessory dwelling unit can be issued.
-Property owners are advised to investigate water availability and septic suitability prior to proceeding with design plans.
-The construction of an accessory dwelling unit represents a new use on the property which must meet current codes with respect to the septic system for the unit.
-If one septic system is to serve both the main dwelling and accessory unit, the septic system must meet current code requirements and be adequately sized for the proposed sewage discharge (based upon total number of bedrooms in the two units).
+In areas where public sewer service is not available, the ability to dispose of wastewater on site is a significant factor in determining whether a permit for an ADU can be issued.
+Property owners are advised to investigate septic capacity on the property and/or in the existing septic system prior to proceeding with design plans.
+The construction of an ADU represents a new use on the property which must meet current codes with respect to the septic system for the unit.
+The septic system must meet current code requirements and be adequately sized for the proposed sewage discharge (based upon total number of bedrooms in all the units to be served by that system).

 Water Availability and Water-Scarce Areas

-Accessory dwelling units served by a well in areas with low groundwater availability must meet additional requirement.
 If the well is located in a Class 3 or Class 4 Groundwater Availability Area, the applicant must provide a well test conducted between July 15 and October 1 demonstrating the well meets minimum water yield requirements according to the County’s Dry Weather Well Testing policies.
+Review Section 7-12.2 of the Sonoma County Building Code for additional requirements if the property is supplied by a well on another parcel with a water supply easement.